Planning fun activities for teens with disability can take time and creativity.

 - Check out Melbourne’s street art

-- Go op shopping — set a budget and a few things they need to find
+- Go op shopping, set a budget and a list of things to find

 - Catch a train, bus, or tram somewhere new*